kehantan/labbook/docs/buffers_solutions/tryple.rst

 TrypLE
 ======

-TrypLE comes as stock solution in a bottle.
-Aliquote it into a smaller volume and store in the fridge (4 :math:`\textdegree C`) for future use.
+* TrypLE comes as stock solution in a bottle.
+* Aliquote it into a smaller volume and store in the fridge (4 :math:`\textdegree C`) for future use.
+* TrypLE has to be aliquote in the biosafety cabinet.

 Requires

 * Centrifuge tube (15 mL)
 * Serological pipette (10 mL)

 **Procedure**